adbar/German-NLP/README.md

 Resources and tools which can be used either off-the-shelf or with minor adjustments and which are currently maintained are primarily chosen for this list.
 It is deliberately biased in terms of usability and user-friendliness.

-Pull requests and suggestions are welcome!
+Community support is needed to keep this list up-to-date, pull requests and suggestions are welcome!
 See [contributing guidelines](contributing.md).